nusolar/training-f23/src/pipeline/step-2/python/setting-up.md

 are worth reading but not necessary right now).

-Once you have setup WSL and are in a Linux command line, follow the previous instructions for installing pyenv and direnv, but use your system package (`apt` if on Ubuntu) instead of Homebrew.
+Once you have setup WSL and are in a Linux command line, follow the previous instructions for installing pyenv and direnv, but use your system package manager (`apt` if on Ubuntu) instead of Homebrew.

 ## Text Editor
 To actually write code, you will need a text editor or an IDE.
 This is the subject of a